What Are Co-pays?

 What Are Deductibles?

-A deductible is a fixed amount a patient must pay each year before their health insurance benefits begin to cover the costs.
+A deductible is the fixed amount a patient must pay each year before their health insurance benefits begin to cover the costs.

 Co-pays and deductibles are just two parts of the health insurance equation.
 In general, plans that charge lower monthly premiums have higher co-payments and higher deductibles.
 Plans that charge higher monthly premiums have lower co-payments and lower deductibles.